 Whether you're planning a special family night out, booking ahead for the school holidays or introducing the kids to their very first big musical, there's plenty worth singing about.
 So, hurry up and book those tickets!

-Please note: These shows are accurate as of April 2026; however, unexpected changes can occur.
+Please note: These shows are accurate as of May 2026.
 We update this guide regularly as new Sydney musicals are announced.

 1. The Lion King Musical